Frequently Asked Questions

 Additional details on residency & reciprocity can be found here

-The Midwest Student Exchange Program (MSEP) allows residents from Illinois, Indiana, Kansas, Michigan, Missouri, and Nebraska to attend UMD and pay tuition that is slightly higher than in-state tuition.
+The Midwest Student Exchange Program (MSEP) allows residents from Illinois, Indiana, Kansas, Michigan, Missouri, Nebraska, and Ohio to attend UMD and pay tuition that is slightly higher than in-state tuition.
 See cost & aid information here.

 The University of Minnesota Duluth complies with the Jeanne Clery Disclosure of Campus Security Policy & Campus Crime Statistics Act.
 Information about UMD campus security and crime statistics can be found here.
 A hard copy or alternate formats of the Annual Security and Fire Safety report is available at the UMD Police Office in 287 Darland Administration Bldg.